henchm4n/henchm4n.github.io/docs/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>

-I have a Bachelor of Computer Science at the University of Queensland, majoring in Cyber Security.
+I graduated from the University of Queensland in December 2021 with a Bachelor of Computer Science, majoring in Cyber Security.

-My interests include cyber security, specifically offensive security and detecting network mis-actors, blockchain and programming.
+My interests include cyber security, specifically offensive security and detecting network mis-actors, blockchain technologies and programming.

-I also like to spend time hiking, running and swimming as well as reading.
+In my free time, I like to read as well as hiking, running and swimming.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}